A Modern Workplace with Microsoft

 The only thing you can be sure of is that the pace of change will accelerate.
 As a business leader, it’s imperative you’re equipped to respond.

 And many of you are already responding.
-The International Data Corporation found that that two-thirds of Forbes Global 2000 CEOs have digital transformation at the heart of their corporate strategy.
+The International Data Corporation found that two-thirds of Forbes Global 2000 CEOs have digital transformation at the heart of their corporate strategy.

 Disruption.
 It's a negative word for change, isn't it?
 Adapting to change is rarely easy for organisations - nor for the people employed by them.
 How is the workplace changing?
 According to Microsoft, five key trends are reshaping the world of work.
 These are: